-If your looking for a unique tree topper then your going to love this Diy.
+If you’r looking for a unique tree topper then you’re going to love this DIY!
 You can create this tree topper to be any color or size that you want.

 The supplies you will need are:

 1. A wooden dowel.
 You can use any size dowel you want.
 I got a thicker dowel so it will be more secure on top of my tree.

 2. Wooden circles (I am using a larger wooden circle that is 6 inches from Hobby Lobby and a smaller wooden circle that is 3 inches from Walmart)

 4. Glue gun and I like the wood glue sticks.